solomonronald/spark-fluff/README.md

 Adding a null percentage to a function is optional and can be added to any function expression.
 Only integer values from 0 to 100 are accepted and default is 0% if no value is mentioned explicitly.

-### Separate Functions CSV
+__Note:__ The null percentage is actually the probability of that record to have null value.

+## Separate Function Definition

+You can also provide an extra `functions.csv` file (containing your function definitions) along with usual `columns.csv` file (containing your column definition).
-With columns csv file, you can also provide an extra functions csv file.
-This functions csv file can contain only your function expressions with function names.
-You can refer to the functions defined in functions csv file into your columns csv file using `$functionName`, so that you can reuse single function multiple times.
-Using a functions csv is encouraged to reduce memory usage.
+This `functions.csv` file must contain function expressions with function names __only__.
+The functions defined in `functions.csv` can be now referred in `columns.csv` file using `$functionName`, so that a single function can be reused multiple times.

+__Note:__ Using a `functions.csv` is __highly recommended__ in order to reduce memory pressure on your executors.

+### Example for using a separate `functions.csv`

+#### Step 1: Create a csv file with following function definition

-#### Example Functions CSV
+Example `functions.csv`

 | functionName | functionExpr |
 | :--- | :--- |
 | myRange | range(0\|100\|2)[20%] |

+#### Step 2: Refer the functions defined in the above file in your columns definition csv file

-#### Example Columns CSV referring functions from Functions CSV
+Example `columns.csv` referring functions from `functions.csv`

 |index|name|type|functionExpr|
 |:---|:---|:---|:---|